Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 When it comes to embracing fire energy in your home, it takes just a little bit of thought and intention.
 Consider your kitchen for instance: you should put rounded objects like plates, cups, and bowls into cabinets.
 You should reveal pointy objects like knives.
 You could magnetize your kitchen knives to a wall.
 You could also display swords or pointy objects in your house, though you should sheath swords.

 When in doubt, add sticks.
 Wooden sticks help nourish fire.
 You could add tall vases with decorative sticks.
 You could add toys like log cabins, wooden puzzles, or wooden golf tees into rooms.
 Think of Tarot cards.
-The House of Wands is about fire.
+The Suit of Wands is about fire.
 You could look to Tarot for inspiration on the fire element.

 Add wallpaper that shows off yang energy.
-Patterns that will bring that out: triangles, stars, stripes, images of mammals, images of the sun, swords, bright colored cities at night, and red birds.
+Patterns that will bring that out: triangles, stars, stripes, images of mammals, images of the sun, swords, bright-colored cities at night, and red birds.
 Think of phoenixes.

 Did someone say mythological creatures?
 You could add items related to mythological fire creatures into your home like: dragons, genies, fire-breathing creatures, chimeras, salamanders, hellhounds.